-Co-location Terms; (b) any day that Chorus is delayed by an event which could not reasonably have been foreseen by an experienced construction contractor; (c) any day that Chorus is delayed due to the operation of any law or any requirement of any Authority; and (d) any day that Chorus is delayed due to the failure of the Access Seeker to provide any necessary materials or information.
-18.3 Chorus Build cannot be completed 18.3.1 If Chorus reasonably and in good faith believes it has for any reason become impossible to complete the Chorus Build (for instance a necessary consent is refused) it must as soon as practicable give Notice to the Access Seeker's co-location project manager.
-Upon receiving Chorus' Notice, the Access Seeker may either: (a) cancel its Firm Order; or (b) work with Chorus to resolve the difficulty by proposing an amended configuration and requesting a new Quote in relation to that configuration.
-18.3.2 If the Access Seeker cancels its Firm Order under clause 18.3.1 it must pay all of Chorus' reasonable costs incurred up to the date of cancellation (excluding materials).
-18.4 Build Cost exceeds Quote 18.4.1 If Chorus becomes aware that the Build Cost under the Quote is likely to be exceeded it will as soon as practicable give Notice to the Access Seeker.
-18.4.2 Where the increased Build Cost is due to events which could not reasonably have been foreseen by an experienced construction contractor, then: (a) if the actual Build Cost exceeds the Quote by more than 10%, the Access Seeker may cancel its Firm Order; or (b) if the actual Build Cost exceeds the Quote by less than 10% (or the Access Seeker elects not to cancel its Firm Order under clause 18.4.2(a)), such increase will be a price variation and the Quote will be adjusted accordingly.
-18.4.3 In all other cases where the actual Build Cost exceeds the Build Cost under the Quote the parties must work closely together to agree the Build Cost that the Access Seeker will pay.
-In the event that the parties cannot reach agreement, either may follow the Dispute resolution procedure under section 39 of the UCLL and UCLF Co-location General Terms.
-Any Dispute in relation to Build Cost is of a technical, operational or implementation nature and therefore, in the event of a Deadlock, must be resolved by expert determination.
+- 18.3.2 If the Access Seeker cancels its Firm Order under clause 18.3.1 it must pay all of Chorus' reasonable costs incurred up to the date of cancellation (excluding materials). - 18.4Build Cost18.4.1If Chorus becomes aware that the Build Cost under the Quote is likely to be exceeded it will as soon as practicable give Notice to the Access Seeker.QuoteSeeker. - 18.4.2 Where the increased Build Cost is due to events which could not reasonably have been foreseen by an experienced construction contractor, then: - (a) if the actual Build Cost exceeds the Quote by more than 10%, the Access Seeker may cancel its Firm Order; or - (b) if the actual Build Cost exceeds the Quote by less than 10% (or the Access Seeker elects not to cancel its Firm Order under clause 18.4.2(a)), such increase will be a price variation and the Quote will be adjusted accordingly. - 18.4.3 In all other cases where the actual Build Cost exceeds the Build Cost under the Quote the parties must work closely together to agree the Build Cost that the Access Seeker will pay.
+In the event that the parties cannot reach agreement, either may follow the Dispute resolution procedure under section 37 of the UCLF Co-location General Terms.
+Any Dispute in relation to Build Cost is of a technical, operational or implementation nature and therefore, in the event of a Deadlock, must be resolved by expert determination. - 18.5Change to the scope of the contract works18.5.1The Access Seeker may advise Chorus of a change to its requirements for the Access Seeker Build after accepting the Quote, provided that any change either reduces the number of Footprints or is not a material increase. - 18.5.2 Where the Access Seeker changes its requirements the following will apply: - (a) the Access Seeker will give Notice to Chorus requesting a variation; - (b) Chorus will provide the Access Seeker with a price variation; and - (c) if the Access Seeker wishes to proceed with its request it will give Notice to Chorus, within 5 Working Days of receiving the price variation of its acceptance and the Quote will be adjusted accordingly. - 18.5.3 If the Access Seeker rejects the revised Quote: - (a) its Original Order will be completed; and - (b) it will become liable for Chorus' reasonable costs incurred in preparing the revised Quote.

-18.5 Change to the scope of the contract works 18.5.1 The Access Seeker may advise Chorus of a change to its requirements for the Access Seeker Build after accepting the Quote, provided that any change either reduces the number of Footprints or is not a material increase.
-18.5.2 Where the Access Seeker changes its requirements the following will apply: (a) the Access Seeker will give Notice to Chorus requesting a variation; (b) Chorus will provide the Access Seeker with a price variation; and (c) if the Access Seeker wishes to proceed with its request it will give Notice to Chorus, within 5 Working Days of receiving the price variation of its acceptance and the Quote will be adjusted accordingly.
-18.5.3 If the Access Seeker rejects the revised Quote: (a) its Original Order will be completed; and (b) it will become liable for Chorus' reasonable costs incurred in preparing the revised Quote.
-18.5.4 If the Access Seeker does not accept, propose any amendment to, or reject a revised Quote within 5 Working Days of receiving it from Chorus, the Access Seeker will be deemed to have rejected it and clause 18.5.3 will apply.
-18.6 Hand over 18.6.1 As soon as practicable after the Chorus Build is complete, Chorus will give Notice to the Access Seeker's co-location project manager.
-19 Acceptance of the Chorus Build 19.1 Notice of completion 19.1.1 The Access Seeker has 10 Working Days from the date it receives Notice under clause 18.6.1 to give Chorus' co-location project manager Notice of acceptance or rejection.
-The Access Seeker must liaise with Chorus' UCLL and UCLF Co-location project manager to undertake its inspection.
-19.1.2 If the Access Seeker does not give Notice of acceptance or rejection within 10 Working Days it will be deemed to have accepted the Chorus Build.
-19.1.3 From the day the Access Seeker gives Notice of acceptance or is deemed to have accepted the Chorus Build: (a) Chorus may issue the Access Seeker with an invoice for the Build Cost; and (b) the Access Seeker will continue to be liable for all Charges for the UCLL and UCLF Co-location Service (including the ongoing Charge for occupation of the Footprint).
+- 18.5.4 If the Access Seeker does not accept, propose any amendment to, or reject a revised Quote within 5 Working Days of receiving it from Chorus, the Access Seeker will be deemed to have rejected it and clause 18.5.3 will apply. - 18.6 Hand over18.6.1As soon as practicable after the Chorus Build is complete, Chorus will give Notice to the Access Seeker's co-location project manager.